Evanescence: 2001–2004: Fallen and Anywhere but Home

 Fallen spent 43 weeks in the top 10 of the Billboard 200, peaking at number three.
 It was listed for 104 weeks on the Billboard 200, and it was one of eight albums in the history of the chart to spend at least a year in the top 50.
 Fallen was also number six on CBS's list of "Top Bestselling Albums of the Last 10 Years".
-It was certified platinum by Recording Industry Association of America (RIAA) in April 2003 and 4x platinum in January 2004.
+It was certified platinum by the Recording Industry Association of America (RIAA) in April 2003 and 4× platinum in January 2004.
 It has sold more than 17 million worldwide, including 10 million in the US, since its release.